Consistent Validation for Predictive Methods in Spatial Settings: SPATIAL TEST RISK

-\subsection{Estimating test risk}
+\subsection{Estimating Test Risk}

-To estimate test risk, we assume we have access to $\nval$ validation data points, collected in $\Dval = (\Sval_n, \Xval_n, \Yval_n)_{n=1}^{\nval}$.
-We assume practitioners did not make use of either the validation or test data when constructing the predictive method.
+To estimate test risk, we assume we have access to $\nval$ validation data points, collected in $\smash{\Dval = (\Sval_n, \Xval_n, \Yval_n)_{n=1}^{\nval}}$.
+We assume practitioners did not make use of either the validation or test response data when constructing the predictive method.
+As an example, the common \holdout{} estimator uses the empirical average of validation loss:

-As an example, the common \holdout{} estimator of test risk uses the empirical average of the validation risk:
+For validation data to provide information about test risk, we need to make an assumption about how validation data relates to test data.
+A particularly common (and often very reasonable) assumption is that validation and test data are i.i.d.
+However, as we argue above, the i.i.d.\ assumption is not appropriate in many spatial applications.
+To make progress, then, we need to make an alternative assumption relating validation and test data.
+Essentially we propose that, in spatial settings, smoothness in space is an alternative (and more intuitively plausible) regularity assumption.